luminus-framework/luminus/resources/public/md/database.md

 #### Creating tables

+By default tables are managed using the SQL migration files found in the `migrations` directory of the application.
+Please refer to the [migrations section](http://www.luminusweb.net/docs/migrations.md) for further documentation on this topic.

-Korma depends on [clojure.java.jdbc](https://github.com/clojure/java.jdbc).
-This library provides the ability to manipulate tables with DDL.
+It's also possible to use the [clojure.java.jdbc](https://github.com/clojure/java.jdbc) to manipulate tables directly with DDL.
+This library is already included in Luminus via the Korma dependency.

-You can use the `create-table` function to create the database tables from within the application.
+To create new tables simply use the `create-table` function from within the application.

 ```clojure
 (defn create-users-table []